niuvo/tr/README.md

 Wordpress - Woocommerce

-change product image by selecting only one attribute in variable products
+Change product image by selecting only one attribute in variable products